Resources & Services

 Relax or Study in the Center Lounge

-This room (Hayes 261) can be used as a drop-in space to meet one-on-one with Center staff, counseling, community-resources, or as a nursing/lactation space.
-For a full list of lactation/wellness rooms on campus, please visit the interactive campus map.
+This room (Hayes 261) can be used as a lactation space or as a dedicated to simply breathe, relax, and recharge with no agenda.
+Wellness rooms are also located in 410 Education Building, 309 University Hall, 162 Huntington Building, 105 Central Hall, 102 Health and Human Services, and 354 Maurer Center.
+For a map of lactation/wellness rooms on campus, please visit the interactive campus map.

 Reserve the Center Conference Room